dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1701.md

 Setting hot keys

 Normally, you want to assign an accelerator key, or  hot key,  to dialog box controls.
 You do so by entering a letter for the Accelerator property in the Properties window.
-If a control doesn’t have an Accelerator property (a TextBox, for example), you can still allow direct keyboard access to it by using a Label control.
+If a control doesn't have an Accelerator property (a TextBox, for example), you can still allow direct keyboard access to it by using a Label control.
 That is, assign an accelerator key to the Label and put the Label directly before the TextBox in the tab order.

 Figure 17-19 shows a UserForm with three TextBoxes.
 The Labels that describe the